15 Proven De-Escalation Strategies for the Classroom That Actually Work

 De-escalation strategies infographic

-What De-Escalation Is NOT
+What De-Escalation in the Classroom Is Not

 It is not: